nightbot/docs/commands/commercial.md

 /*
-Title: !commerical
+Title: !commercial
 Sort: 12
 */

-The !commercial command will run a commerical for a specifed length.
-This will only work if your a channel is partnered.
+The !commercial command will run a commercial for a specified length.
+This command will only work if your a channel is partnered.

 ## Usage

-> !commercial `duration`
+> !commercial `duration` `[silent]`

-`duration` is how long you want the commerical to run for.
-This duration can be `30`, `60`, `90`, `120`, `150`, `180`.
+`duration` is the length you want the commercial to run for.
+The duration can be `30`, `60`, `90`, `120`, `150`or `180` seconds.

+`[silent]` is an optional value that will hide the Nightbot response, particularity for use in Timers.

 ### Examples

 > !commercial 30

-will still start a commerical that lasts for 30 seconds.
+will start a commercial with a duration of 30 seconds.

+> !commercial 60 silent

+will start a commercial with the Nightbot response hidden.

-**Note:** The default userlevel for the !title command is set to `owner`.
+**Note:** The default UserLevel for the !commercial command is set to `owner`.